Apple’s iOS 13 beta is causing problems for iPhone users. Some of them are minor, others are far more problematic.

 New betas are usually released on Monday or Tuesday around 10AM Pacific though we occasionally see betas pushed on Wednesday, Thursday, or Friday.

-The final version of iOS 13 should arrive in mid-September shortly after the company confirms new iPhones.
+The final version of iOS 13 should arrive in mid-September shortly after the company confirms new iPhone models.

 Install the Beta to Help Improve Apple Improve iOS 13